hasezoey/ade-key-extractor-rust/README.md

 cat ./ade_key.der
 ```

+Note that alternatively, you can also build this binary for the windows target directly and execute everything in wine (also should work on windows directly).
+Those windows-only binaries are available as `win-binaries.tar.gz` in [Github Releases Page](https://github.com/hasezoey/ade-key-extractor-rust/releases).
+NOTE: the full windows version of `ade-extract-key` [requires wine 9 or later](https://github.com/rust-lang/rust/issues/128066).

 If you dont use the default wineprefix, then `WINEPREFIX` needs to be set to the correct prefix for all the commands shown above.

-## Building
+## Building for Linux & wine

-Building this project requires both the linux target and a windows target:
+Building this way requires both the linux target and a windows target:

 ```sh
 # Add linux target